Loading component...

 Requirements

-No, we acknowledge the obligations of the accrediting bodies in those countries to require adequate guidelines for course design and delivery including student: staff ratios and maximum class size.
+No – the Professional Bodies acknowledge the obligations of TEQSA or NZQA registered providers to meet higher education standards for course design and delivery including student to staff ratios and maximum class size.

 For twinning arrangements, assessment of the program will focus on the: